Ed Sheeran wins best British record at top UK music awards

-LONDON Singer-songwriter Ed Sheeran took home the coveted best album prize at Britain's top music honors on Wednesday for "X" at a star-studded Brit Awards show in London.
+LONDON Feb 25 Singer-songwriter Ed Sheeran took home the coveted best album prize at Britain's top music honours on Wednesday for "X" at a star-studded Brit Awards show in London.

 The singer looked genuinely surprised as he climbed on the stage to pick up the trophy, a pale pink statuette designed by British artist Tracey Emin.